[The latest in our series of Q&A discussions on successful writing in the business realm with recipients of JD Supra's 2016 Readers' Choice award:]

 What does success mean for you as a writer?

-[A partner in Burr & Forman's Nashville office, Tom Potter was recognized as a top writer in the Dodd-Frank category of JD Supra's 2016 Readers Choice awards.
-Follow and read his latest writings here.]
+[Matt is Chair of the Burr & Forman's Construction Law Practice Group.
+He was recognized as a top author in the Construction category of JD Supra's 2016 Readers Choice awards.
+Follow his latest writings here.]